Lower Your Blood Pressure Naturally: Step 9

 Dealing with Stress

 There are myriad on-line resources for helping you deal with stress, so search around.
-Here are a few articles to start you off:
+Here are an article to start you off:

 Web MD – More relaxation techniques